SEALTECH INDUSTRIES

 Common signs that industrial expansion joint leak repair may be required include cracked or missing sealant, water leakage, joint widening, spalling concrete edges, or visible debris and vegetation within the joint.
 These issues can compromise structural integrity and should be addressed promptly.

-When should concrete expansion joint sealing be completed in new construction?
+When should concrete movement joint waterproofing completed in new construction?

 Brisbane